ValerieAnne563/run_ohana/index.md

 This is a cooperative running community where every mile you log moves your team's marker on a route along the Big Island.

-Starting October 2020, this is the preview edition.
+The co-op race starts November 2020.
 Everyone is part of one big team to complete the 431 mile course. <br/>
+A participant may log up to 50 miles towards the overall goal.
 Teams and Individual participation will launch in 2021.

 ### Route and Locations